Frederick Birks: Legacy

 2nd Lt.
 Frederick Birks, Late Aust.
 Imp.
 Force.

 For most conspicuous bravery in attack when accompanied by only a corporal, he rushed a strong point which was holding up the advance.
 The corporal was wounded by a bomb, but 2nd Lt.
 Birks went on by himself killed the remainder of the enemy occupying the position, and captured a machine gun.

 Shortly afterwards he organised a small party and attacked another strong point which was occupied by about twenty-five of the enemy, of whom many were killed and an officer and fifteen men captured.

 During the consolidation this officer did magnificent work in reorganising parties of other units which had been disorganised during the operations.

 By his wonderful coolness and personal bravery 2nd Lt.
 Birks kept his men in splendid spirits throughout.
 He was killed at his post by a shell whilst endeavouring to extricate some of his men who had been buried by a shell.

 Birks' grave is in the Perth (China Wall) Commonwealth War Graves Commission Cemetery near Ypres.
 A memorial was constructed at his old school in Wales in 1921, funded largely by contributions from local people.
-When the school was demolished the Memorial was moved to outside St. Matthews Church where it stands now.
+When the school was demolished the Memorial was moved to outside St. Matthew's Church where it stands now.
 On Remembrance Sunday the local branch of the British Legion continues to place a wreath of poppies on the Memorial.
 A portrait of Fred is on display at the Australian War Memorial in Canberra, alongside his Victoria Cross.
 He is also remembered in the Museum in Ypres, Belgium (Cloth Hall).
 His service during the war earned him the 1914–15 Star, British War Medal and Victory Medal.